 The dining service at GSW provides students with a quality and variety of food choices at an economical cost.
 An undergraduate student who has earned less than 60 semester credit hours and who lives in a residence hall is required to purchase a meal plan.
 The three available meal plans, which include unlimited seconds, are 10 meals per week, 15 meals per week and unlimited meals per week.
-Included with each meal plan are flex dollars for purchase of items in the Chick-fil-A/Boar's Head Deli, Higher Grounds, POD and/or for additional meals in the Dining Hall(RFOC).
+Included with each meal plan are flex dollars for purchase of items in the Chick-fil-A/Tryon Market, Café Campesino, convenience store and/or for additional meals in the Dining Hall (RFOC).

 After purchasing a meal plan the student's identification card is used to gain entry into the RFOC (located in the Marshall Student Center).
-The Chick-fil-A and Boar's Head Deli (located in the Student Success Center), Higher Grounds (located in the Marshall Student Center) and the POD (located in the Marshall Student Center) accept cash, checks, credit cards, flex dollars and dining dollars.
+The Chick-fil-A and Tryon Market (located in the Student Success Center), Café Campesino (located in the Marshall Student Center) and the convenience store (located in the Marshall Student Center) accept cash, checks, credit cards, flex dollars and dining dollars.